GoogleCloudPlatform/berglas/README.md

   [examples/cloudrun](examples/cloudrun) for examples and invocations.

 - **Cloud Functions** - When invoked via [Cloud Functions][cloud-functions],
-  Berglas resolves environment variables to their plainext values using the [`berglas://` reference syntax][reference-syntax].
+  Berglas resolves environment variables to their plaintext values using the [`berglas://` reference syntax][reference-syntax].
 This integration only works with the Go language runtime because it requires importing the `auto/` package.
 See [examples/cloudfunctions](examples/cloudfunctions) for examples and invocations.

-- **Cloud Build** - When invoked via [Cloud Build][cloud-build], Berglas resolves environment variables to plainext values using the [`berglas://` reference syntax][reference-syntax].
+- **Cloud Build** - When invoked via [Cloud Build][cloud-build], Berglas resolves environment variables to plaintext values using the [`berglas://` reference syntax][reference-syntax].
 This integration only works with volume mounts, so all Berglas secrets need to specify the `?destination` parameter.
   See [examples/cloudbuild](examples/cloudbuild) for examples and invocations.